JanssenProject/jans/docs/script-catalog/agama/inboundID/README.md

 While working on a mapping, having to pack the class in a jar file, uploading it to the server, and then restarting  every time a modification is made can be a big burden.
 To avoid this you can upload the source (java) file to the scripts directory of Agama and leverage hot reloading as outlined [here](https://jans.io/docs/admin/developer/agama/java-classpath/).
 A "template" for quickly start writing a mapping is already [available](https://github.com/JanssenProject/jans/raw/main/agama/inboundID/CustomMappings.java.txt).
 Save with `.java` extension only, edit the body of the lambda expression, upload to the server, and then update the main flow as follows:

 - Add an instruction like `Call io.jans.inbound.CustomMappings#class` at the beginning of the flow body for the class to be effectively reloaded when the file is modified
-- Set `mappingClassField` to `io.jans.inbound.CustomMappings.SAMPLE_MAPPING` for the provider of interest
+- Set `mappingClassField` to `io.jans.inbound.CustomMappings.SAMPLE_MAPPING` for the provider of interest.
+You may like the idea of using a different name for the field - update the java file accordingly

 From there onwards, you only need to re-upload the file as many times as needed.